zsjSummer/demo/README.md

 npm install --save-dev electron
 ```

-If the speed is to low,you can try this method below.
+If the speed is to low, you can try this method below.

 ```sh
 # config the mirrors of taobao to install electron.